GoogleCloudPlatform/gcr-cleaner/docs/deploy-cloud-run.md

 # Deploy GCR Cleaner to Cloud Run

-This document describes how to deploy GCR Cleaner to Cloud Run [Cloud Run][cloud-run] and invoke it via [Cloud Scheduler][cloud-scheduler].
+This document describes how to deploy GCR Cleaner to [Cloud Run][cloud-run] and invoke it via [Cloud Scheduler][cloud-scheduler].
 There is also a community-supported [Terraform module for gcr-cleaner][tf-module].